salvipeter/geo-framework/README.md

 In this guide we will create a debug build using the MinGW compiler and Qt's Creator IDE, but it should work with other configurations, as well.

-For Windows compilations, the improtant thing is to remember that *all libraries need to be compiled with the same compiler version, and with the same Debug/Release option*.

 1. Download [Qt](https://www.qt.io/):

    Select "Download Qt for open source use", and download the online installer tool.